JumpmanYouKnow/PythonNotes/k8s Notes.md

 	- Deployment: deploy pods based on spec
 	- ReplicaSet: deploy pods as replica
 	- DaemonSet:  deploy pods based on spec, ensure each node get one replica.
-	- HorizontalPodsAutoscaler(HPA)
+	- HorizontalPodsAutoscaler(HPA): Autoscaler for pods, make sure the resources usage keeps at same level.(50% CPU/Memory Usage)
-	- Volume Claim C
+	- Volume Claim Chain: To better manage a externel volume, to use a volume, must first claim it.
 	- Network Policy: Define a network policy to a set of pods(by label) like which set of pods(by label) or users(by namespace) can access.